 - Having trouble falling asleep?
 Take a warm to hot bath or shower before bedtime.
 This can also help you make weight for morning weigh-ins.

 I’ve seen a few wrestlers lose big matches due to lack of rest, but I’ve seen hundreds of kids miss practices and/or be uncoachable because of fatigue.
 Try it out.
 Your kid will do better in school and sports with more sleep.
-Chronic exhaustion is the number one trend in kids underperformance in youth sports.
+Chronic exhaustion is the number one trend in kids underperformance in youth sports and school.
 Most kids that have a hard time learning during a practice are experiencing chronic tiredness.

 Rule of the Road:

 - Teenage athletes need at least 9 hours a night.
+Deep undisturbed sleep.

 - If your 12 year old and under athlete is getting less than 11 hours of sleep they need more.